bashofmann/serverless-php-workshop/README.md

 throw new \Exception('This always throws, oops');
 ```

-Now post to the queue, and we will see 5 invocations, followed by a
+Now post to the queue, and we will see 1 invocation, followed by a
 message becoming visible in our dead-letter queue.

 At present handling of dead-letter queues needs to be manual - this is